Complete Handstand Push Up Progression For Strong Shoulders

 Positioning – Option 1

-One option is by walking your legs up the wall and your hands towards the wall at the same time.
+One option is to walk your legs up the wall and your hands towards the wall at the same time.
 It’s like walking on all four and once you reach the wall, you continue walking up the wall with your legs and your hands continue to follow on the floor.

-When you get into a handstand position this way, your head will be facing towards the wall.
+When you get into a handstand position this way, your head will be facing toward the wall.
 This position is better for performing handstand push ups.
 It will load your shoulders more naturally.

 Your position will be more like in pike push up.
 So your body will be slightly tilted forward.